stellar-labs/prototype-storm/README.md

 ### `only`

-Return an array filter from the values your choose.
+Return an array filtered from the values your provided.

 ```javascript
 Array.prototype.only = function(Object): Array